Dear Members of Our Global Community:

 We are currently working to document the individual stories of these children's lives to share with you, so please stay tuned to our blog for upcoming posts: http://educateonechild.wordpress.com/2013/08/06/38/.

 Also, please send us an invitation through these social networks:

-On behalf of all of the members, partners and children of the YAG, I thank you all for supporting our cause to improve access to resources and better education for these children in Ghana.
-I look forward to updating you all soon on our progress.
+On behalf of all of the members, partners and children of the YAG, I thank you for supporting our cause and helping us improve these children's access to a brighter future!
+I look forward to updating you all soon on our progress!!

 Intl.
 Director (USA)- YAG's Girls' Education Program http://www.linkedin.com/in/joyellejohnson/

 a dear friend, loyal advocate and passionate admirer of children.
 She will always be remembered by me as that girl who ran with me down tranquil Ghanaian beaches with a trail of children chasing behind her.
 May her dream of providing them all with more opportunity be honored by your gift.